-Research Journal - Topic, Sources, Summaries, and Policy Memo
+Research Journal - Topic, Sources & Summaries, and Policy Memo

 A key component of environmental science and policy is being able to formulate a research topic, gather sources to study it, summarize those materials, and synthesize what you have learned into a report.
-The Research Journal is the major assignment for the course and will be completed in four parts-Topic, Sources, Summaries, and Policy Memo-so that you can obtain feedback, reflect on this feedback, and make improvements as you work on the next assignment component.
-The Topic, Sources, and Summaries assignments will be completed during the semester, and the Policy Memo assignment will be due during the exam period.
+The Research Journal is the major assignment for the course and will be completed in three parts-Topic, Sources & Summaries, and Policy Memo-so that you can obtain feedback, reflect on this feedback and make improvements as you work on the next part of the assignment.
+The Topic and Sources & Summaries components will be due during the semester, and the Policy Memo component will be due during the exam period.